sahnianuj/cb-loadgen/README.md

      -e <s>          Couchbase cluster SSL enabled or not (default: false) -ks <s>          Keystore full path
      -kp <s>         Keystore password used during creating the store

+     -t <n>          Number of threads you would like to spawn (default: 1) -d <n>          Number of documents you would like to load into the bucket (default: 100)
  ```